 Have you ever read the label on the side of a bottle of iced tea?
-Or an iced tea-style beverage from a high-street coffeeshop?
+Or an iced tea-style beverage from a high-street coffee shop?
 I’m thinking specifically of the sugar content.
-I’ll save you the time, it’s pretty horrifying (I know this shouldn’t be a surprise by now, but it’s still a bit of nasty wake up call).
+I’ll save you the time, it’s pretty horrifying.

 However you’re spending summer, have some iced tea with it.
 Given the 90s throwback playlist I’m currently listening to perhaps that should be Ice Up Your Life!

-Take your teabags and put them in a half litre container (I’ve been using a large glass jar), pour the water on top of the teabags.
+Take your teabags and put them in a large, sealable container (I’ve been using a 1.5L glass jar), pour the water on top of the tea bags.
 Add in the raspberries, mint, lime juice and honey (if using).
 Seal the container and shake gently to mix everything together.
 Leave in the fridge for at least 5 hours, preferably overnight.

 When you want to drink it, shake gently once again and strain directly into glasses over ice.
 Garnish with raspberries or mint and serve immediately.